tomrndom/osf-website/src/pages/projects/confirmed-projects/index.md

       description: >-
-        Airship is a collection of interoperable and loosely coupled open source tools that  Provide for automated cloud provisioning and life cycle managemente in a completely  Declarative and predictable way.
-The focus of this project is the implementation of  a declarative platform to introduce openstack on kubernets, and the lifecycle  Management of the resulting cloud.
+        Airship is a collection of interoperable and loosely coupled open source tools that  Provide for automated cloud provisioning and life cycle management in a completely  Declarative and predictable way.
+The focus of this project is the implementation of  a declarative platform to introduce OpenStack on Kubernetes, and the lifecycle Management of the resulting cloud.
       features:
         - icon: /img/icon1.svg